Contents

 The active calendar will

 selection indicator.
-This is the default calendar when
+This will be the default calendar when

 -